Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Proof of Theorem

-This part of the proof relies on the key observation we made in Section \ref{sec:static}, i.e., that MBP policy executes stochastic mirror descent on the dual objective function $g(\by)$ (the dual problem was defined in \eqref{eq:partial_dual}) except when underflow happens.
-As a result, our analysis combines (a modification of) the standard approach for stochastic mirror descent algorithms \citep[see, e.g.,][]{nemirovsky1983problem,beck2003mirror} with a novel argument that bounds the suboptimality contributed by underflow.

-Recall that $W^{\textup{SPP}}$ is the optimal value of SPP \eqref{eq:fluid_obj}-\eqref{eq:fluid_dmd_constr}, $v^{\textup{MBP}}[t]$ denotes the payoff collected under the MBP policy in the $t$-th period, and $g(\cdot)$ is the dual problem \eqref{eq:partial_dual}.
-We have the following result (proved in Appendix~\ref{append:key-lemmas}): \begin{lem}[Suboptimality of MBP in one period] Consider congestion functions $f(\cdot)$s that are strictly increasing and continuously differentiable.
-We have the following decomposition:
+The motivation for our choice of Lyapunov function come from the ``drift-plus-penalty'' framework in the network control literature {\citep[see, e.g., ][]{neely2006super,neely2010stochastic,gupta2020interior}.
+We generalize and refine the framework by adding a new term in the analysis, which allows us to bound the suboptimality contributed by underflow. } \yka{Deleted a para here.
+I suspect that, as in \cite{gupta2020interior}, the argument does not in fact leverage the connection with mirror descent.
+It's basically a Lyapunov drift argument right?
+If so, please say that and include some citations.
+And you can mention your work to bound the suboptimality contributed by underflow.} Recall that $W^{\textup{SPP($\bphi^t$)}}$ is the optimal value of SPP \eqref{eq:fluid_obj}-\eqref{eq:fluid_dmd_constr} with demand arrival rate $\bphi^t$, $v^{\textup{MBP}}[t]$ denotes the payoff collected under the MBP policy in the $t$-th period, and $g^t(\cdot)$ is the dual problem \eqref{eq:partial_dual}.
+We have the following key lemma (proved in Appendix~\ref{append:proof-one-step-lyapunov}): \begin{restatable}[Suboptimality of MBP in one period]{lem}{onesteplyap} Consider congestion functions $f(\cdot)$s that are strictly increasing and continuously differentiable.
+We have the following decomposition (recall that $\tK = K + m\sqrt{K}$):

-\end{lem} In Lemma \ref{lem:one_step_lyap}, the LHS of \eqref{eq:one_step_lyap} is the suboptimality incurred by MBP (benchmark against the value of SPP) in a single period.
-On the RHS of \eqref{eq:one_step_lyap}, $\cV_1$ and $\cV_2$ come from the standard analysis of mirror descent; $\cV_3$ is the negative of the dual suboptimality at $\by = \bf(\nq[t])$, hence it is always non-positive; $\cV_4$ is the payoff loss because of underflow.
+\end{restatable} In Lemma \ref{lem:one_step_lyap}, the LHS of \eqref{eq:one_step_lyap} is the suboptimality incurred by MBP (benchmark against the value of SPP($\bphi^t$)) in a single period.
+On the RHS of \eqref{eq:one_step_lyap}, $\cV_1$ and $\cV_2$ come from the standard Lyapunov drift argument \yka{Please eliminate mention of mirror descent here and instead refer to the Lyapunov drift argument if these terms are a standard component of that argument (I would imagine so).}; $\cV_3$ is the negative of the dual suboptimality at $\by = \bof(\nq[t])$, hence it is always non-positive; $\cV_4$ is the payoff loss because of underflow.

-In the next subsection, we outline our novel analysis showing that the sum of the last three terms $\cV_2+ \cV_3+\cV_4$ is small.
-As a result, $\cV_1$ is the main term on the right-hand side.
-Observe that it is proportional to the \emph{Lyapunov drift}: the negative of the expected change in the Lyapunov function in one time step.
-The main intuition leading to the finite horizon performance guarantee in Theorem~\ref{thm:main_regret} is then that if the suboptimality of MBP in some period is large, then \eqref{eq:one_step_lyap} implies that there is also a large negative Lyapunov drift, and this cannot be the case on average since the Lyapunov function value must remain bounded.